vssmoto123-dev/MOTOSNAP/progress-tracking/CURRENT_STATUS_ANALYSIS.md

 ## Conclusion

-The MOTOSNAP project has made excellent progress with approximately **75% of planned features implemented**.
-The foundation is solid with complete authentication, user management, inventory management, and customer e-commerce features.
-The next phase should focus on completing the service booking system to achieve full workshop management functionality.
+The MOTOSNAP project has made excellent progress with approximately **80% of planned features implemented**.
+The foundation is solid with complete authentication, user management, inventory management, customer e-commerce features, and a fully functional service booking system with customer parts check-in capabilities.
+The next phase should focus on enhancing the parts request system with smart billing integration to achieve complete workshop management functionality.

 The codebase demonstrates good architecture practices with proper separation of concerns, security implementation, and maintainable code structure.
 Both frontend and backend components are well-integrated and production-ready for the implemented features.